VahidTajari/JaegerTest/README.md

 # JaegerTest
-Use Jager in ASP.NET Core 6.0 for distributed tracing.
+Use Jaeger in ASP.NET Core 6.0 for distributed tracing.